mitric-lab/programming_theochem/src/psets/pset_03.md

 excitations and learn a concept that may lead to a simpler description of these states.

-Let us condiser a trimer of hydrogen molecules:
+Let us consider a trimer of hydrogen molecules:
 ```python
 {{#include ../codes/psets/03/sol_3.py:h6_molecule}}
 ```